Splendor-Protocol/splendor-blockchain-v4-testnet/Core-Blockchain/readme.md

 ```
 After you run node-setup, follow the on-screen instructions carefully and you'll get confirmation that the node was successfully installed on your system.

 **Note regarding your validator account -** While in the setup process, you'll be asked to create a new account that must be used for block mining and receiving gas rewards.
-You must import this account to your metamask or any preferred wallet.
+You must import this account to your metamask or any preferred wallet and fund it with the minimum required SPLD tokens for your chosen validator tier.

 ## Usage/Examples